French ex-President Sarkozy stands trial for corruption

 Legal proceedings against Sarkozy have been dropped in the Bettencourt case.

-Sarkozy pointed at judicial harassment, accusing judges of breaching lawyer-client privilege via wiretapping.
+Sarkozy, a lawyer by training, pointed at judicial harassment, accusing judges of breaching lawyer-client privilege via wiretapping.

 “I don’t want things that I didn’t do to be held against me.
-The French need to know… that I’m not a rotten person,” he told news broadcaster BFM earlier this month.
+The French need to know… that I’m not a rotten person,” he told BFM TV earlier this month.

 He said he was facing the trial in a “combative” mood.